Destinations Italy Milan & Lakes

 Varenna · east shore, 20 min by ferry from Bellagio

-Take the ferry triangle to Varenna — quieter than Bellagio, prettier than Menaggio, the cobbled piazza-side restaurants are the move.
+Take the ferry triangle to Varenna (quieter than Bellagio, prettier than Menaggio) and eat at the cobbled piazza-side restaurants.
 Order lake fish (lavarello, perch, missoltino), drink a glass of Lugana, sit slowly.
-The afternoon is the point.
+That's the whole afternoon.

 €€Lake fish